Introduction to CSS: Learn How to Style Your Web Pages from Scratch

 }

-• Relative Units: Use relative units as a percentage or In instead of absolute units so that the elements are adjusted proportionately to the screen size.
+- Relative Units: Use relative units like percentage or em instead of absolute units so elements adjust proportionally to screen size.

 .container {